 The Company meets its day-to-day working capital requirements and medium and long term funding requirements through the cash and short term deposits described in note 17 and the facilities described in note 18.
-Subsequent to the year end date the Company secured a £300m loan facility for 12 months with an option for the company to extend the loan for a further 6 months and the undrawn revolving credit facilities referenced in note 18 were increased to £300m with a maturity date of June 2027, both reflecting the Company's ability to secure finance.
+Prior to the year end date the Company secured a £300m loan facility for 12 months with an option for the company to extend the loan for a further 6 months and the undrawn revolving credit facilities referenced in note 18 were increased to £300m with a maturity date of June 2027, both reflecting the Company's ability to secure finance.
 Under some of the facilities the Company is required to comply with an interest cover and gearing covenant tested quarterly and the covenants remain the same in the new facilities.

 The Directors have considered the financial position of the Company and cash flow forecasts for the period from the date of approval of these Financial Statements through 31 December 2025 (the going concern review period) and have concluded they will be able to meet their liabilities as they fall due and comply with the covenants for the going concern review period.
-In coming to this conclusion, the directors have evaluated the impact of the 'cost of living' crisis on revenues and debt collectability, the repayment of loans maturing in the going concern review period and the required future financing requirements of the company.
+In coming to this conclusion, the directors have evaluated the impact of the 'cost of living' crisis on revenues and debt collectability, the repayment of loans maturing in the going concern review period and the required future financing requirements of the company and Ofwat's announcement of the PR24 draft determination and the company's subsequent re-submission in August 2024, which is available on the Company's website at https://corporate.wessexwater.co.uk/our-future/business-plan-2025-2030/updates-to-our-business-plan-2025-30.

 The Directors have noted there is further debt falling due for repayment within the going concern period, in particular £50m of European Investment Bank loan due in May 2025 and the new loan facility referred to above that, if extended, will mature at the end of December 2025.
-The Directors have considered the consistently strong operating performance, market experience for the company and other water companies, the current leverage and credit rating of the bonds and a successful history of issuing bonds and raising debt over the past 20 years, most recently the bond issued in November 2023 and the new loan facilities obtained subsequent to the year end as noted above.
+The Directors have considered the consistently strong operating performance, market experience for the company and other water companies, the current leverage and credit rating of the bonds and a successful history of issuing bonds and raising debt over the past 20 years, most recently the bond issued in November 2023 and the new loan facilities obtained as noted above.

 Based on this consideration, as well as the time period available to raise the required funding, the Directors are satisfied that the issuance of debt included within the forecasts for the going concern period to repay the new facility and finance the capital programme over the period is achievable.
 In order to facilitate the future issuance of bonds the Company established a £5bn Euro medium-term note programme on 6 September 2023.
-The first issuance under the new programme having taken place in November 2023.
+The first issuance under the programme having taken place in November 2023.
+The programme has since been renewed on 6 September 2024.